root-project/web/Manual/root_classes_data_types_and_global_variables/index.md

 ## ROOT classes

-In addition to the ROOT core classes (→ see *ROOT core classes*), there are ROOT classes available for the following topics:
+In addition to the ROOT core classes (→ see [ROOT core classes](="#root-core-classes"), there are ROOT classes available for the following topics:

 -   Geometry